emmanuel-nnodim/Getting_started.github.io/_config.md

 ## Welcome to GitHub Pages

- “title: Welcome to the thecombat360’s homepage!”
+ “title: Welcome to my homepage!”
  description: Feel free to bookmark this to keep an eye on my project updates

 You can use the [editor on GitHub](https://github.com/thecombat360/thecombat360.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.